Enhanced precision of circadian rhythm by output system: Results

-We numerically solved Equation (\ref{model}) and measured the variation of the oscillation periods of the central clock and output system.
-For a period of one cycle, we adopted peak-to-peak time interval of $\sin\theta$ and $x$, according to conventional chronobiology method (Figure 1A and Methods).
-Then, based on the measured mean and SD of the oscillation periods, we obtained CV as an index of the accuracy of rhythmicity.

-The numerical simulation revealed that the degradation rate of reporter protein, $K$, modified the precision of the output rhythm (Figure 1B).
-For any value of $K$, the fluctuation of the output system was less than or equal to one of the central circadian clock.
-Moreover, $K\sim 10$ was an optimal value that minimizes the fluctuation in output periods.
-Interestingly, the CV was independent of the parameters involved in the protein synthesis, $a$ and $b$, which will be confirmed by analytical calculation below.
+We numerically solved Eq~\ref{goodwin} and then measured the variation of the oscillation periods of $w$ and $x$ (Fig 1A and Methods).
+Here, we defined the oscillation period as a peak-to-peak interval, which is a conventional measure in circadian studies.
+Consequently, based on the measured mean and SD of the oscillation periods, we obtained CV as an index of the accuracy of rhythmicity.
+The numerical simulations revealed that the degradation rate of reporter protein, $k_x$, can modify the precision of the output rhythm (Fig 1B).
+Moreover, the fluctuation of the output system is less than that of the central circadian clock for a moderate value of $k_x$.
+The fluctuation in output period was minimized at $k_x \sim 10^{0.3}$.